alpianon/howdyadoc-reference-docs/README.md

 `xmllint` (ubuntu package `libxml2-utils`), `zip`, `unzip`

-# Usage/Workflow
+## Usage/Workflow

 A) To create a new model:

-    1. Compile pandoc's base reference model[^pandoc], if you have not already done it: `make build/reference.docx` or `make build/reference.odt`
+  1. Compile pandoc's base reference model, if you have not already done it: `make build/reference.docx` or `make build/reference.odt`

   2. modify it with MS Word or Libreoffice

   3. save it with a different name within `build/` (e.g. `build/my-new-model.docx`)

   4. decompile it with `make src/my-new-model.docx`

   5. (optional) check the differences between pandoc's base reference document source and your new model's source, to check if some manual fix is needed

 B) You can just do `make sources` to decompile all models within `build/`(**warning**: if will always decompile all models - overwriting the corresponding folders! - not only the new ones)